 4.70 Staff costs are the largest item of expenditure for most authority services.
 It is therefore important that payments are accurate, timely, made only where they are due for services to the authority and that payments accord with individuals' conditions of employment.
-It is also important that all payments are accurately and completely recorded and accounted for and that members' allowances are authorised in accordance with the scheme adopted by the full council.
+It is also important that all payments are accurately and completely recorded and accounted for and that mMembers' allowances are authorised in accordance with the scheme adopted by the fFull cCouncil.

-- 4.71 The key controls for payments to employees and members are:
+- 4.71 The key controls for payments to employees and $m\underline{M}$ embers are:

 - (a) proper authorisation procedures are in place and that there is adherence to corporate timetables in relation to:

-- starters:
+- starters;

-- leavers:
+- leavers;

 - variations; and

 - enhancements.